estebanpuyanas/nvim-config/README.md

 Then run open your terminal and run the `Lazy sync` command to update the config and you should be good to go!

+__Note__: The config is currently setup for Python, Java, C++ LSP support, so make sure to modify the `~/.config/nvim/lua/config/lsp.lua` file to fit your LSP requirements.